Pinkuagrawal28/the-noise/README.md

 To ensure automatic deployment, verify that GitHub Pages is configured to use "GitHub Actions" as its source in your repository settings (`Settings > Pages`).

+## How to Contribute

+We welcome contributions to "The Noise"!
+To ensure a smooth and collaborative process, please follow these guidelines when contributing new content or making changes.

+### Branch Naming Conventions

+To maintain a clear and organized Git history, please use the following branch naming conventions:

+-   **Features:** For adding new chapters, sections, or functionality.
+    -   `feat/add-new-chapter-name`
+    -   `feat/implement-search-functionality`
+-   **Fixes:** For correcting errors, typos, or bugs.
+    -   `fix/correct-typo-in-chapter-1`
+    -   `fix/resolve-build-error`
+-   **Documentation:** For changes to the README or other documentation.
+    -   `docs/update-contribution-guidelines`

+### Adding New Chapters

+To add a new chapter to an existing subject, follow these steps:

+1.  **Navigate to the subject directory:** Go to `src/subjects/` and find the relevant subject folder (e.g., `src/subjects/algorithm/`).
+2.  **Create a new Markdown file:** Add a new `.md` file for your chapter.
+Follow the existing naming convention (e.g., `chapter-6-new-topic.md`).
+3.  **Add content:** Write your chapter content in Markdown format.
+You can reference existing chapters for formatting and structure.
+4.  **Link the chapter (if necessary):** Depending on the subject's structure, you may need to update an `index.md` or a navigation file to include a link to your new chapter.

+By following these guidelines, you help us keep the project organized and make it easier for everyone to contribute.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.